TIPALTI SOFTWARE SERVICES AGREEMENT

 This Tipalti Software Services Agreement, including any Order Forms, and the Data Processing Addendum found on www.tipalti.com/legal or entered into between the parties, forms the agreement (“Agreement”) between Tipalti and its customer (“Customer”) and governs Customer’s use of the Tipalti Services.
 This Agreement does not apply to, nor grant any rights to Customer regarding, Tipalti’s payment or electronic money services, and is intended to apply to Customers who do not and will not use payment or electronic money services.
 Tipalti may amend this Agreement at any time by posting a revised version on the Tipalti website.
 The revised version will be effective at the time Tipalti posts it.
 In addition, if the revised version includes a Substantial Change, Tipalti will provide Customer with 30 calendar days’ prior notice of the Substantial Change.
 All capitalized terms are defined herein.
 The parties hereby agree as follows:

 1.1.
 Provision.
-Subject to the terms and conditions of this Agreement, Tipalti grants Customer a limited, revocable, non-exclusive, non-transferable, non-sublicensable right, during the Term, to access and use the Services specified on the Order Form solely for Customer’s own internal business purposes.
+Subject to the terms and conditions of this Agreement, Tipalti grants Customer a limited, revocable, non-exclusive, non-transferable, non-sublicensable right, during the Term, to access and use the Services specified on the Order Form or otherwise specifically authorized for use from within the Service solely for Customer’s own internal business purposes.
 Customer’s purchase of Services is not contingent on the delivery of any future functionality or features of the Services, or dependent on any oral or written public comments made by Tipalti regarding future functionality or features of the Services.

 1.2.
 Usage Limitations.
 Customer shall not itself or through any other person: (1) copy, modify, adapt, translate, reverse engineer, decompile, disassemble, publicly display, reproduce, create derivative works from, perform, distribute, or otherwise use in any way, any portion of the Services or Tipalti Content, other than as permitted by Tipalti in writing; (2) transmit or otherwise make available in connection with these Services any virus, worm, Trojan Horse, time bomb, web bug, spyware, or any other computer code, file, or program that may or is intended to damage or hijack the operation of any hardware or software, or any other actually or potentially harmful, disruptive, or invasive code or component; (3) access the Service for the purpose of performance testing or benchmark studies; (4) interfere with or disrupt the integrity or performance of any Service, or (5) sell, license, or exploit for any commercial purposes any use of or access to the Services.

 1.3.
 Non-Tipalti Products and Services.
 Third parties may make available products or services, including, for example, software applications that interoperate with a Service, or implementation or other consulting services.
 Customer’s acquisition of such products or services, and any exchange of data between Customer and any third-party provider, product, or service is solely between Customer and the applicable third party.
-Tipalti does not provide any warranties regarding third party applications, products, or services, or their functionality or availability, whether they are designated by Tipalti as “certified” or otherwise.
-Tipalti is not responsible for any disclosure, modification, or deletion of data submitted to a Service to the extent resulting from access by such third party.
+Tipalti is not responsible for and does not provide any warranties regarding third party applications, products, or services, or their security, functionality or availability, whether they are designated by Tipalti as “certified” or otherwise.
 Between Tipalti and Customer, Customer is responsible for any acts and omissions of such third parties, for the performance or nonperformance of the third-party product or service with respect to the Service, and for the effect it may have on Tipalti’s systems or the Services.

 1.4.
 Integrations.
 The Services may contain features designed to interoperate with third party software applications.
 Tipalti cannot guarantee the continued availability of such Service features and may cease providing them without entitling Customer to any refund, credit, or other compensation, including, without limitation, where the provider of a third-party application ceases to make the application available for interoperation with the corresponding Service features in a manner acceptable to Tipalti.

 2.1.
 Accounts and Users.
 Tipalti shall provide Customer with login credentials to access the Services.
 Customer may grant Customer Users access to the Services only for Customer’s internal business purposes.
 Unless otherwise permitted by Tipalti, Customer shall not exceed the number of Customer Users that it has purchased under the applicable Order Form.
 Each Customer User must have their own login, and Customer and Customer Users shall not share login credentials with more than one person, or with any third party.
-If Customer exceeds the number of Customer Users purchased under the applicable Order Form, Tipalti will notify Customer, and charge the applicable Fees for all additional Customer Users (including any past uncharged Fees as a result of any additional Customer Users).
-Customer shall execute an additional Order Form for the Customer Users as promptly as practicable, and in any event within 30 days of Tipalti’s notification.
+If Customer exceeds the number of Customer Users purchased under the applicable Order Form, Tipalti will charge and Customer shall pay the applicable Fees for all additional Customer Users (including any past uncharged Fees as a result of any additional Customer Users).
+Tipalti may provide an additional Order Forms for documentary purposes only, and Customer’s failure to execute additional Order Forms will not excuse Customer’s obligations to pay for the additional Customer Users.
 Customer shall notify Tipalti if (1) any Customer User is no longer authorized to use the Services so that Tipalti can cancel their credentials, and (2) any Customer User believes their credentials may have been compromised.
 Customer assumes full responsibility for the use of its login credentials, its Customer Users’ compliance with this Agreement, and for all data submitted to the Service.

 2.2.
 Single Sign-On.
 If Tipalti offers single sign-on capability, Customer may enable single sign-on (“SSO”) for Customer Users, wherein Customer shall use SSO authentication providers via a third-party application to manage login credentials to access the Services.
 If Customer enables SSO then (1) Customer is responsible for its SSO use and configuration and shall ensure that it and its SSO authentication provider uses two-factor authentication; (2) Tipalti is not required to provide two-factor authentication; and (3) Tipalti may, in its sole discretion and at any time without notice to Customer, discontinue the SSO configuration.

 3.1.
 Fees.
-Customer shall pay Fees to Tipalti for the Services as stated in an Order Form or other agreements between the parties.
+Customer shall pay Fees to Tipalti for the Services as stated in an Order Form or as otherwise agreed between the parties.
 Fees paid are not refundable.
 Tipalti may amend Fees by providing Customer with 30 days’ prior notice.
-Upon each renewal, unless Tipalti provides notice of different pricing at least 30 days prior to the applicable Renewal Term, Subscription Fees are subject to an automatic increase of the greater of (1) three percent, or (2) the yearly percentage increase of the Consumer Price Index (All Items, U.S. city average, all urban consumers, not seasonally adjusted, 1982-84=100) measured using the index published by the U.S. Bureau of Labor Statistics for the month prior to the month of renewal.
+Upon each renewal, unless Tipalti provides notice of different pricing at least 30 days prior to the applicable Renewal Term, Fees are subject to an automatic increase of the greater of (1) five percent, or (2) the yearly percentage increase of the Consumer Price Index (All Items, U.S. city average, all urban consumers, not seasonally adjusted, 1982-84=100) measured using the index published by the U.S. Bureau of Labor Statistics for the most recent month that data is available at to the time of renewal.
 Except as expressly provided in the applicable Order Form, renewal of promotional or one-time discounts will be at Tipalti’s applicable list price in effect at the time of the renewal.
 In no event will the Subscription Fees for the Renewal Term be lower than the Subscription Fees for the previous Term.

 3.2.
 Late Payment of Fees.
 If Customer does not pay Tipalti all Fees and any other amounts due under this Agreement within 30 days of the date on which they are due, then Tipalti may charge Customer interest for such time that the amount and all accrued interest remain outstanding at the lesser of: (1) one percent per month, or (2) the maximum rate permitted by Applicable Law.